vegarsti/vegarsti.github.io/_posts/2020-04-21-go-rate-limiter.md

 	receive(rateLimiter)
 }
 ```
-By running this we can confirm that the function is indeed called twice per second.
+We can confirm that the function is indeed called twice per second by looking at the times that are printed.

 ```
 > go run ticker.go